The Amarna - a tail of Two Times © Robert Cole 2024

 However, scholarship provides speculative claims of Mitanni origins for Kiya with no definitive remains to show parentage.
 The contemporary exchange of images in the Sunshade, in my view, proves equality of station and kingship.
 Therefore, The Younger Lady and Kiya are one and the same.

 AmenhotepIV (Akhenaten) shares power with father, Amenhotep for 8 years, then becomes Pharaoh in 1349.
-He worships Aten, builds and moves to Amarna in his 5th regnal year and changed his name to Akhenaten. died: 1336 BC or 1334 BC
+He worships Aten and changed his name to Akhenaten; builds and moves to Amarna in his 5th regnal year.
+Died: 1336 BC or 1334 BC

 Hymn to Aten - tomb of Ay